Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

-These are the two ultimate principles that can provide vehicle for the incarnation of the divine entity evolved to the next level.
+These are the two ultimate principles that can provide a vehicle for the incarnation of the divine entity evolved to the next level.

 One can also easily see the reference here to a religious metaphor of the Holy Trinity.
 The incarnation that transcends personality and becomes pure law is the Holy Spirit, or in other terms God as the Grandfather, the super-entity of the elder generation.
-Which means that we can think of these categories with the help of such images, which is some help already.
+This means that we can think of these categories with the help of such images, which is some help already.

 Expanding the cycle of mega-evolution to include such an event as Singularity-2, during which the Supercharacter accomplishes the Transition to become the embodiment of pure law transcending personality, opens a new horizon for thought and interpretations.

 However, this still leaves open the question “Why all this?”

 Possibly, it is just a stage in a longer story, whose beginning and end we have not come to comprehend yet (or never can).
 It is also possible that in order to keep pushing further the horizon for thought we’ll have to continue the sequence of Singularities, putting Singularity after Singularity on a thread of sequence with a new transformation awaiting the Reason and will during every new Transition.